Tynemouth Lifeboat Station: History

 1965 would see the arrival of the first Tynemouth Inshore lifeboat, one of the earliest inshore boats numbered D-12.
 When a new All-weather lifeboat arrived in 1980, the boat would once again be moored afloat.
-A replacement station building, housing the Inshore lifeboat, launched with the use of a davit, and a mooring for the All-weather boat were provided in 1997.
+A replacement station building, housing the Inshore lifeboat, launched with the use of a davit, and a mooring for the All-weather boat, were provided in 1997.

-A 25-knot lifeboat 17-20 Spirit of Northumberland (ON 1242) would be placed on service in 1999.
-After serving 22 years, she would be withdrawn in 2021, replaced by 17-34 Osier (ON 1263).
+A 25-knot lifeboat, 17-20 Spirit of Northumberland (ON 1242), would be placed on service in 1999.
+After serving 22 years, she was withdrawn in 2021, replaced by 17-34 Osier (ON 1263).
 Spirit of Northumberland was sent to the RNLI Headquarters at Poole, to be the second Severn-class boat to receive what was known as a "SLEP" upgrade (Severn Life Extension Programme), to allow a further 25 years of service.
 Just two boats were upgraded, before the programme was officially abandoned in 2025.

 The Tyne lifeboat of the Tyne Lifeboat Institution is restored and on display at South Shields.
 The Bedford lifeboat of the Tyne Lifeboat Institution has been restored, and is in storage awaiting a suitable display location.